Full-Stack Bootcamp

 * Attended 80% of the sessions (We have a [camera on policy](/applicant-hub/resources/camera-on-policy.md))

-* Submit all the course projects
+* Submit all your course projects

 {% hint style="success" %}